xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 ### 1.1 Problem Addressed

 This project addresses the limited network diagnostic capabilities of the standalone Particle Photon 2 by providing a streamlined, GUI-based tool that visualizes Wi-Fi signal strength, significantly simplifying connectivity troubleshooting compared to traditional text-based debugging.
-It can perform basic tests to a internal/external antenna, or impacting factors such as product enclosure.
+It can perform basic tests on an internal/external antenna, or impacting factors such as product enclosure.

 > This project was designed to utilize a stepper motor for automated scanning.
 However, due to several reasons, the original design could not be executed.
 Fortunately, simple modifications are sufficient to enable fully automated scanning.
 Details will be addressed in the reflection section at the end of this report.

 Wi-Fi signals are an invisible yet essential part of modern infrastructure.
 While standard Wi-Fi scanners can list available networks and their signal strengths, they lack spatial awareness.
 They provide a simple list, failing to answer the critical questions: "Where is the signal coming from?" and "How is the signal propagating through the space?"

-**Photon 2 Wi-Fi Signal Mapper ** addresses this limitation by visualizing the invisible landscape of Wi-Fi signals.
+**Photon 2 Wi-Fi Signal Mapper** addresses this limitation by visualizing the invisible landscape of Wi-Fi signals.
 It treats signal strength (RSSI) not just as a number, but as a vector quantity (magnitude and direction), enabling a "Radar-style" visualization approach to locate network sources.

 ### 1.2 Background
 To understand the necessity of this diagnostic tool, it is essential to review the principles of **Received Signal Strength Indicator (RSSI)** and **Link Budget analysis** in embedded systems.
 RSSI is a measurement of the power present in a received radio signal, typically expressed in decibels-milliwatts (dBm).
 For IoT devices like the Photon 2, signal integrity is not static; it is heavily influenced by the **RF Link Budget**, which accounts for all gains and losses from the transmitter to the receiver.